Bathroom, Exhaust & Ceiling Fan Installation

 Bathroom fans aren't optional.
-Without a properly vented exhaust fan, moisture from showers and baths saturates wall framing and insulation — and in a Minnesota winter, that leads to mold, rot, and ice damming faster than you'd expect.
-If your fan is noisy, slow, or venting into the attic instead of outside, that's a problem worth fixing now.
+Without a properly vented exhaust fan, moisture from showers and baths saturates wall framing and insulation, and in a Minnesota winter that turns into mold, rot, and ice damming faster than you'd expect.
+If your fan is noisy, slow, missing entirely, or venting into the attic instead of outside, that's a problem worth fixing now.

-Norske Electric is family-owned, fully insured, and holds a BBB A+ rating along with the Angie's List Super Service Award and Best of HomeAdvisor recognition.
+We've worked on bathroom and exhaust fans in everything from 1950s Nokomis ramblers with no fan at all to 1990s split-levels in Maple Grove where the original builder-grade unit finally rattled itself apart.
 Owner Brevik Tharaldson built this business on straightforward work and honest pricing.
 Call us at (952) 443-4113 to schedule your fan installation or repair.

 Ceiling Fan Direction: Summer vs. Winter